Jmena4/EventTrackerProject/README.md

 For the aggregation the calculation of Estimated Mile / Gallons is integrated into the data table.

-### Angular Front-end Integration- WEEk 3 weekend additions
+### Angular Front-end Integration- WEEK 3 weekend additions

 ### Learning Objectives
 Configure an Angular application Use: